 Tashkargan is another two to three hours drive after the checkpoint.
 Here, your bus/mode of transport will be disinfected (no joke) before you can go through customs.
 Western foreigners usually get preferential treatment but expect to be there for a while if you’re with your own transport.

 Most backpackers stay in K2 hostel, a chill hangout about half an hour walking from the immigration office.
 Dorms and private rooms are available.
-We paid 160 RMB ($24) for a pimping private double with bathroom.
+I paid 160 RMB ($24) for a pimping private double with bathroom.
 A bit expensive compared to Pakistan, but hey, you gotta have a little bit of luxury every once in a while!

 Important: if you’re driving yourself, don’t forget to get a guide.
 Overlanders are required to have a guide waiting at the immigration office in Tashkargan, which should be with them anywhere in Xinjiang.
 Check out the Caravanistan travel sharing forum to find buddies, since it’s pretty damn expensive.